bobbymannino/comp2001-report/report.md

 In this document you will find documentation for my implementation of the API interface.
 You will also find a UML diagram for the api, an OpenAPI YAML file, legal, social, ethical and professional concerns and approaches to fix those concerns as well as screenshots of everything working and at the very end an evaluation.

+## Background

+I had the database basis from the coursework before this one, but there were a couple things that i didnt like or would just like to change anyway.
+The things ive changed are;

+- renamed "order" to "pos" as order is a keyword in SQL
+- changed datatype from "text" to "varchar(max)" as text is depreciated
+- added "email" property to users table

 ## Design

-I have changed the design of the db slightly, I have rename order to pos because order is a keyword so it has to be wrapped in brackets whereas pos it not.
-Also changed datatype text to varchar(max) as text was depreciated.
-I also added email to users.Background

 ## LSEP